devios1/Gravl/README.md

 		]
 	]

 We can pretend that this is the "official" syntax for arrays, but the truth is it doesn't rely on any new concepts and so is not technically part of the language spec.
-It's therefore up to each implementation to decide if or how arrays are to be represented, but you can consider this one suggested way.
+It's therefore up to each implementation to decide if or how arrays should be represented, but you can consider this one suggestion.

 While it may seem a bit weird at first, there is actually a lot of beauty in this approach.
 For one thing, it reuses all existing concepts, and is just as expressive as had there been an explicit syntax for arrays: arrays can be hierarchical, and they can contain any combination of other nodes and string values (because ultimately everything—even strings—are nodes in Gravl).
-As a bonus, because arrays are really just nodes, they can even have their own attributes!
+As a bonus, because arrays are really just nodes, they can even have attributes of their own!
 While you may argue the usefulness of this, it does demonstrate the power of reusing concepts and keeping the model simple.

-It also means we can take full advantage of all the syntactic shorthands in Gravl when working with arrays, that being that symbols (chains of glyphs that do not include whitespace or reserved characters) do not need to be wrapped in quotes.
+This also means we can take full advantage of all the syntactic shorthands in Gravl when working with arrays; that being that symbols (chains of glyphs that do not include whitespace or reserved characters) do not need to be wrapped in quotes.
 So if the elements in our array don't need such characters, such as numbers, we can very elegantly and concisely represent them in Gravl:

 	[Publication
 		years=[@ 1998 2001 2009 2016]